josina1234/docs/raspberry_pi_4b_setup/uart_configuration.rst

 .. attention:: By default UART0 is used as a login terminal.
 Do not change this, unless there is a compelling reason to do so.

-We have made the decision, to use UART5 for the telemetry communication with the FCU and UART4 is connected to the debug port of the FCU.
+We have made the decision to use UART5 for the telemetry communication with the FCU.
+UART4 is connected to the debug port of the FCU.

 UART-KERNELS-Pin Mapping
 ========================